dbrugne/donut/README.md

 - Images
 - [x] Remove multiparty and crate
 - [ ] Integrate cloudinary and user picture
+-- [x] define avatar 'formats' in configuration file -- [x] remove nasty cloudinary.cloudinary code
--- [ ] re-Add a method on user model with "format" parameter (use in account/, user/ and #header) -- [ ] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [ ] define avatar 'formats' in configuration file -- [ ] configure well upload constrains (maxsize, format ..)
--- [ ] handle default image
+-- [x] make add/edit picture work in all cases (inclusing "cancel") -- [x] re-Add a method on user model with "format" parameter (use in account/, user/ and #header) -- [ ] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [-] configure well upload constrains (maxsize, format ..) => not supported by jQuery uploader -- [x] handle default image
--- [ ] add "delete" image
+-- [ ] add "delete" image (delete action in form and removing on clound) -- [ ] on image change "delete" previous image
--- [ ] make add/edit picture work in all cases (inclusing "cancel")
--- [ ] remove nasty cloudinary.cloudinary code

 - Chat
 - [ ] Chat default panel with homepage content